This exhibition is temporarily closed.

-The Walter Ames Compton, MD Gallery (Gallery 280) was transformed into a public conservation studio in the fall of 2018 to allow treatment of the Japanese Buddhist sculptures from the adjacent Temple Room (Gallery 279).
-The public studio is enclosed by glass walls featuring a Dutch door, through which visitors can engage with conservators as they work.
-The MFA Associates, Senior Associates, and Weekend Guides are frequently in the gallery to explain the conservation work as it unfolds, and share findings from the project with the public.
+The Walter Ames Compton, MD Gallery (Gallery 280) was transformed into a public conservation studio in the fall of 2018, to allow treatment of the Japanese Buddhist sculptures from the adjacent Temple Room (Gallery 279).
+The public studio was enclosed by glass walls featuring a Dutch door, through which visitors could engage with conservators as they worked.
+The MFA Associates, Senior Associates, and Weekend Guides were also frequently in the gallery to explain the conservation work as it unfolded and share findings from the project with the public.

 Conservation in Action: Japanese Buddhist Sculptures, August 2021